Andrew Van Buren

-Andrew Van Buren is a British multi skilled performer, illusionist, plate spinner and showman who specialises in presenting large-scale illusions, plate spinning routines, magic, juggling and circus style skills in all type of performance venues around the world and televised.
+Andrew Van Buren is a British theatrical performer.
+His act includes elements of stage magic, plate spinning and juggling.

-Biography
+Van Buren tours his own shows, specialising in theatre, corporate and cabaret settings, and has appeared on television.
+He is associated with and runs several projects in the entertainment industry, including The Philip Astley Projects CIC.

+Early life

 Andrew Van Buren born in Stoke-on-Trent and lives in Newcastle-under-Lyme, he spent his childhood touring the world with his parents' Fred Van Buren and Greta's magic and illusion show.
 Having been taken on stage for the first time at just six weeks old, he learned his trade growing up in theatres and circus, in television studios and on film sets, on-stage, off-stage and backstage as well as gaining experience in fairgrounds.
 During this time he met many stars of yesteryear, including spending time on the Muppet Show and Star Wars sets in Elstree Studios London.
 He teamed up with a Hungarian State Circus artiste who taught him the art of trick cycling, which led to his performing unicycling, juggling and plate spinning with real breakable plates.

-Andrew tours his own shows and specialises in theatre, corporate and cabaret settings, cruise liners, television and outdoor events.
-Other than in a performer capacity he is also associated with and runs several ongoing parallel entertainment industry based projects, the highest profiled being The Philip Astley Projects CIC.